splitio/ExternalApiExample/README.md

 _gradle runSplitDefinitionExample -PadminToken="ADMIN_TOKEN"_

 It is worth noting that it will perform a series of actions, including creating some Splits in the ***Staging*** environment.
-If you want to change the environment or the traffic type, change it on *SplitDefinitionExample.java*
+If you want to change the environment or the traffic type, change it on *SplitDefinitionExample.java*.